joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 Instead of pushing a view controller onto the stack, `replace` instead...well... replaces it.
 This gives the impression of the content reloading or updating to reflect a change.

-A major benefit is that we can submit a form then replace the form contents with the “show” CRUD action to give the impression of modifying content natively.
+A major benefit is that we can submit a form then replace the form contents with the "show" CRUD action to give the impression of modifying content natively.

 ### `restore` visit action